Foreign Keys

 ADD CONSTRAINT mt_doc_issue_bug_id_fkey FOREIGN KEY (bug_id)

-REFERENCES bug-tracker.bugs (id);
+REFERENCES bugtracker.bugs (id);

 Cascading deletes